 “I’m delighted you made it, Clara.
 Always looking so magnificent.
 And, here’s your charming husband.
 George, how are you doing?”

 “Thank you, Rose.
 It’s a pleasure seeing you again.
 We’re so grateful to you for inviting us to this delightful gala three years ago.
 We never stop talking about it and make sure our calendar is clear to attend each year.”

-You could get carried away here even before the party begins.
+In fact, you could get carried away here even before the party begins.
 People talk about family, fashion, new and exciting business ventures.
-Hats take the center stage, for sure.
+Obviously, hats take the center stage.